EM15/CanvasDrawer/README.md

 ## Comments

 * Following the example from the instructions, upper left corner from the canvas is (1, 1) and not (0, 0);
-* The solution was done in 12 hours in total divided in 2 days.
-There are lot of things to improve for sure.

 ## Author